Planning on climbing Mt Kilimanjaro in Tanzania? Step 1 is deciding you’re going to do the trek but then step 2 is

 The Rongai route starts on the North Eastern side of the mountain, a place called Rongai, no surprise there!
 It takes you on a beautiful path up to the summit then back down a different route.

-For me this was a big part of the decision, instead of climbing up and down the same path (as with the Marangu route), I would experience different environments.
+For me this was a big part of the decision, instead of hiking up and down the same path (as with the Marangu route), I would experience different environments.
 This Rongai route option versus the Marangu route really gives you a different perspective of the mountain.

 Rongai Route – Where is Everyone?

 The Rongai route is a less popular option but this comes with benefits.
 For me personally, the experience can be really different depending on the number of people around you.
 Yes, of course, it’s good to share what you are seeing with someone but on the other hand, the peace and quiet is something not to be overlooked.

 Meet the Columbus Monkeys on Mt Kilimanjaro

 Your climb to Mt Kilimanjaro via the Rongai Route starts through a beautiful green forest.
 It’s not too steep so a great start to the hike.
 And it is a perfect place to spot Columbus monkeys.
 Although the monkeys live on the other side of Mt Kilimanjaro, as this route is less popular you have a better chance of spotting them as it’s quieter.

 After just an hour into the walk, I spot our first family high up in the trees jumping from branch to branch.
 They are quite unusual with big white fluffy tails and a cheeky black and white face.
 As this is a less popular route you have a better chance of spotting them.

 Rongai Route Kilimanjaro – Looking Back at Views of Kenya

 The Rongai Route is the only trail that starts from the Northern side of Mt Kilimanjaro.
 Day one takes you through the forest and up a steep path.
 Well, you are climbing a mountain so I guess it had to happen sometime!